TrEnv-X: Transparently Share Serverless Execution Environments Across Different Functions and Nodes: Introduction

-Given the dynamic nature and fluctuating resource demands of agent workloads, serverless computing presents a natural deployment choice.
-Serverless platforms offer fine-grained resource allocation and billing, enabling applications to scale elastically while maximizing efficiency.
-These advantages have led to the widespread adoption of serverless computing across major cloud providers \cite{ali-fc,amazone-lambda,google-cloud-run} and various application domains \cite{amazon-case-study,ao_sprocket_2018,carreira_cirrus_2019,jonas_occupy_2017,pu_shuffling_nodate}. } Despite the utopian vision of serverless computing, its real-world implementations face many practical limitations.
-Although serverless models suggest that functions could be transparently scheduled across data centers to maximize resource utilization, this idealized elasticity is often compromised by the functions’ need for efficient access to local and dedicated background environments.
-This contradiction between computational elasticity and environment localization poses challenges to the realization of serverless computing's full potential.
+Serverless computing, renowned for its fine-grained resource allocation and billing, enables applications to scale efficiently while optimizing resource utilization.
+Given its transformative potential, serverless computing is now available across all major cloud service providers~\cite{ali-fc,amazone-lambda,google-cloud-run} and is applied across a broad range of sectors\cite{amazon-case-study,ao_sprocket_2018,carreira_cirrus_2019,jonas_occupy_2017,pu_shuffling_nodate} , such as the emerging large language model~(LLM) agents~\cite{deepresearch,mgx2025} workloads.

+However, despite the utopian vision of serverless computing, its real-world implementations face many practical limitations.
+Although serverless models suggest that functions could be transparently scheduled across data centers to maximize resource utilization, this idealized elasticity is often compromised by the functions' need for efficient access to local and dedicated background environments.
+This {\bf contradiction between computational elasticity and environment localization} poses challenges to the full realization of serverless's potential, and becomes especially critical for complex applications like LLM agents that require high-density deployment and resource overcommitment.

-Precisely, the execution of a serverless function typically unfolds in three phases. \begin{enumerate} \item The sandbox creation phase establishes an isolated sandbox, e.g., a container or virtual machine~(VM); \item The bootstrapping phase initializes the function, which may involve steps like launching Python/Java virtual machines; \item Finally, the execution phase executes instance-specific logic according to the inputs of this invocation. \end{enumerate} The first two phases are essential for setting up an execution environment for each function invocation.
+Precisely, the execution of a serverless function typically unfolds in three phases. {\em (1)} The sandbox creation phase establishes an isolated sandbox (e.g., a container); {\em (2)} The bootstrapping phase initializes the function, which may involve steps like launching Python/Java virtual machines; and finally, {\em (3)} The execution phase executes instance-specific logic according to the inputs of this invocation.
+The first two phases are essential for setting up an execution environment for each function invocation.
 However, they do not directly contribute to processing user inputs, thus their overheads (in both CPU time and memory consumption) should be minimized.